safa-zaghdoudi/Summer-internship-SAP-Access-Tracker/README.md

 ## Introduction

-SAP Access Tracker is essential for organizations looking to enforce robust access management practices within SAP environments.
+SAP Access Tracker is essential for our organizations looking to enforce robust access management practices within SAP environments.
 It tracks user access on a per-account or per-entity basis, ensuring that each client has the necessary permissions without exceeding what's required—minimizing security risks.
 The tool is versatile, handling both TCode and report transactions to provide a comprehensive security overview.

 ## Data Extraction, Storage, Cleaning, and Visualization